PSModule/Store/README.md

 To store user data, the module developer can create a new context that defines a "namespace" for the user configuration.
 So let's say a developer has implemented this for the `GitHub` module, a user would log in using their details.
-The module would call upon `Context` functionality to create a new context under the `GitHub` context.
+The module would call upon `Context` functionality to create a new context under the `GitHub` namespace.

 Imagine a user called `BobMarley` logs in to the `GitHub` module.
 The following would exist in the context:

 - `Context:GitHub` containing module configuration, like default user, host, and client ID to use if not otherwise specified.
-- `Context:GitHub.BobMarley` containing user configuration, details about the user, secrets and default values for API calls etc.
+- `Context:GitHub/BobMarley` containing user configuration, details about the user, secrets and default values for API calls etc.

 Let's say the person also has another account on `GitHub` called `RastaBlasta`.
 After logging on with the second account, the following context would also exist in the context:

-- `Context:GitHub.RastaBlasta` containing user configuration, details about the user, secrets and default values for API calls etc.
+- `Context:GitHub/RastaBlasta` containing user configuration, details about the user, secrets and default values for API calls etc.

 With this the module developer could allow users to set default context, and store a key of the name of that context in the module context.
 This way the module could automatically log in the user to the correct account when the module is loaded.
 The user could also switch between accounts by